 For those of you thinking this may be a blog post that turns into another rant about the education system in America, you're wrong.
 I believe in teachers, and I believe in you.
 I believe teachers have the knowledge and ability to conquer the world one child at a time.
 I'll show you just what I mean in this post.
 Here are the 15 things that happened to me when I quit teaching.

-1. I got to teach students all over the world.
+1. I got to teach students from all over the world.

-I’ve always wanted to travel the world, but I’ve never had the means to do so.
-You see, I’m a small town girl with a big heart for adventure.
+I've always wanted to travel the world, but I've never had the means to do so.
+You see, I'm a small town girl with a big heart for adventure.
 As a teacher, I was confined to my four walls every single day.
 I never came home and complained about my students.
-Instead, I would think to myself, “There’s got to be more; I’ve got to do more.”
-I knew that no matter what, I was meant for more than my 100 students every 180 days.
+Instead, I would think to myself, “There's got to be more; I've got to do more.”
+Once I quit teaching, I knew that no matter what, I was meant for more than my 100 students every 180 days.
 I was looking for jobs for teachers who leave teaching and then I found the perfect match.
 More on that later.

 2. I became a better person.

 I hate to say I was depressed.
 I wasn't.
 I just wasn't happy.
 I wasn't filling my cup with gratitude and happiness.
 I'd listen to people complain about the life they lived over and over again, and by people, I mean fellow teachers.
 Not all of them, just some of them.
 Those few sucked the life out of me.
 They took the wind straight out of my sails daily.
 That is, until I decided to take control.
 I began closing my door during planning.
 If I needed to regroup, I'd go for a walk and listen to a motivational podcast.
 It began molding my life and shaping the way I dealt with the Negative Nancys/Debbie Downers in my school.
 Let's be honest, you are thinking of a few right now.
 Teachers leaving the profession wasn't something I wanted to be known for, but I knew if I was to get out of teaching I needed to do something fast.

 3. I started living to teach instead of teaching to live.